glentanner/hl7-v2-integration-harness/README.md

 # HL7 v2 Integration Harness (Java)

-A self-directed, non-production HL7 v2 integration harness designed to simulate real-world healthcare message transport, acknowledgment semantics, failure handling, and workflow progression using MLLP over TCP.
+A self-directed **simulated clinical interface implementation** designed to model how HL7 v2 messages are transported, acknowledged, rejected, retried, and archived in real hospital environments.

-This project focuses on **system behavior rather than UI configuration**, demonstrating how HL7 messages are constructed, transmitted, acknowledged (AA / AE / AR), retried, rejected, and archived in patterns commonly encountered in regulated healthcare systems.
+This project emphasizes **interface behavior, failure modes, and recoverability** rather than UI configuration, reflecting how clinical interface engines are operated and supported in regulated healthcare settings.

 A Dockerized instance of NextGen Connect (Mirth) is used to simulate an interface engine receiving messages from an upstream registration system.